top of page

 Participation is defined as being registered for the competition via the USA Gymnastics reservation system and having a paid entry fee.

 Medical (with supporting documents), religious reasons, and other extraordinary circumstances for not attending will be given exemptions on a case-by-case basis.
 Requests for exemptions must be made in writing before the refund request deadline.
-In the case of an invitational with local qualifying designation, that invitational's refund date will be the due date for exemption requests.
+In the case of an invitational with NJ qualifying designation, that invitational's refund date will be the due date for exemption requests.

 Refund Policy